weimingtom/kirikiroid2lite/README.md

 ## How to link SDL2 Android
 * krkrsdl2_ndk_v4_run_success.7z

-## Bugs
-* Only support software renderer (软件渲染器) in the global settings, not support OpenGL renderer（OpenGL渲染器，实验性）

 ## SDCard permission check
 * If you want to skip permission check, you need to add android:requestLegacyExternalStorage,